2 Peter 1:10

 Therefore

 “Therefore” means on which account.
-“Therefore” makes a close connection of thought to verses 5-9.
+“Therefore” closely connects thought to verses 5-9.
 This is the punch line of verses 5-9.

 brethren